asudell/getdata-project/README.md

 and `dataTranforms.R`.

 Output will be created in the directory `./output`.
-Temporary files will be created in a directory `./data`, but will be cleaned up as the end of the execution.
+Temporary files, including the zip archive of the data, and the extracted text files will be created in a directory `./data`, but will be cleaned up as the end of the execution.
 To keep data files cached, you may set `cleanupData` to `FALSE` in `run_analysis.R`.
+This is in slight opposition to the project instructions to "run as long as the Samsung data is in your working directory", which is vague (the archive, if so under what name, or the extracted files) and untidy (leaves junk lying around).
+So long as the process has an Internet connection and sufficient disk-space, it will run.
+If running offline, you'd need to copy the zip archive as `./data/dataset.zip` relative to the working directory for the script.

 #### Execution Flow